-In order to be eligible for housing benefit, your household’s total monthly income must not exceed the total income ceilings below.
+In order to be eligible for housing benefit, your household’s total monthly income must not exceed the total income ceilings below (for 2021).
 These limits vary according to the number of people in your household and your rent band (Mietstufe):

 |Persons in household||Rent band I||Rent band II||Rent band III||Rent band IV||Rent band V||Rent band VI|

 |2.636 euros||2.689 euros||2.738 euros|